tobyweston/blog/source/book/index.md

 This is the companion eBook to my Udemy course of the same name.
 If you buy the course, it's free, otherwise get [10% off the course with this link](https://www.udemy.com/whats-new-in-java-8/?couponCode=BLOG10).
 The book is about 110 pages and 20,000 words and the course has about 2 hours of content.

 > Learn about the new features in Java 8 with with over 2 hours of content.
-Part 1 focuses on lambdas and the changes needed to Java to support them.
+Part 1 focuses on lambdas and the changes needed in Java to support them.

 <form action="https://leanpub.com/purchases" method="post">
 <input type="hidden" name="book_id" value="15121" />